Cranial Technologies

 Step 4.
 Check the front of the head

-The point is, since you see your baby’s face every day, it can be easy to miss gradual changes to their facial features.
-So, for step 4 we're going to check the shape of their head from the front.
+Since you see your baby’s face every day, it can be easy to miss gradual changes to their facial features.
+Place your baby in front of a mirror, this will make it easier to see asymmetries.

 Head shapes comparing normal to plagiocephaly from the frontal view